DoofDilla/dillapoe2stat/docs/wiki/Maintaining-the-Wiki.md

     ...
 ```
 - Create new wiki pages here using GitHub-flavoured Markdown.
-- Link between pages using the `[[Page Name]]` syntax so the same files render correctly inside the GitHub Wiki.
+- Link between pages using standard Markdown links such as `[Page Name](Page-Name.md)` so the same files render correctly inside this repo and the GitHub Wiki.
 - Assets (images, diagrams) should live under `docs/wiki/assets/` or a similar subdirectory.

 ## Editing workflow